Schema Evolution, Data Modeling, Apache Kafka, Schema Registry, Data Governance, Backward Compatibility

 How Schema Registry Works

-When a producer sends a message, it includes a schema ID in the message header.
+When a producer sends a message, it includes a schema ID in the message payload (typically as a 4-byte prefix after a magic byte).
 The Schema Registry validates that the new schema is compatible with previous versions before assigning an ID.
 Consumers use this ID to retrieve the schema and deserialize messages.

 This approach provides several benefits: